 Where we are or how many kilometers separated us from the places of our roots does not matter.

-They were chatting while drinking coffee, praising la dolce vita and were talking enthusiasticaly about the attitude, which according to them was typically european, of facing life as it comes, without worrying too much.
+They were chatting while drinking coffee, praising la dolce vita and were talking enthusiastically about the attitude, which according to them was typically European, of facing life as it comes, without worrying too much.

 I felt I was free to do anything I liked with my life; free to be anyone I fancied.

 That morning I decided I didn’t want to keep getting confused with the young Parisian women in that cafè anymore and I wanted to do something that could make me feel closer to the places I came from.

 A few months earlier in Venice, I sat on a creaky old wooden stool in my father’s studio listening to him telling about the time he had lived in Paris.
 A young lad in his twenties, he traveled to Paris with little money in his pocket and his drawings in a folder like many other artists had done before him to study at the Académie des Beaux-Arts.
 In a pile of drawings made on some yellowed old papers, a small black-and-white photo of that time, took me back fifty years, as a frame of an old French film.
 If there was still such a place somewhere, I had to find it.